European Wireless 2026

 Network softwarization, multi-agent systems and chain set up and management, microservice based communication systems, microservice and agent placement in cloud/edge data centres, energy efficiency and sustainability of in-network computing, latency concerns in softwarized networks, computing resource management and orchestration for communication networks, functional split and placement of RAN functionalities in cloud/edge data centres.

-Fundamental Theoretical Limits; enabling Technologies; Waveform Design; Channel Characteristics, Models, and Measurements; Beamforming and MIMO; Integrated Environmental and/or Spectral Sensing; mmW and THz frequency bands; Security Aspects; Localization; Signal Processing; System Design; Machine Learning.
+Fundamental Theoretical Limits; enabling Technologies; Waveform Design; Channel Characteristics, Models, and Measurements; Beamforming and MIMO; Integrated Environmental and/or Spectral Sensing; mmW and THz frequency bands; Security Aspects; Localization; Signal Processing; System Design; Machine Learning for JCAS.

 Advances in O-RAN architecture, use cases, systems, testing, testbeds, experimental research, simulation, analysis.
 Investigations on AI applications for RAN systems, including AI-RAN-related topics, coexistence of AI and RAN, AI to improve the RAN efficiency, AI applications on RAN.